Panasonic GM1 versus Panasonic FZ1000

 |Panasonic GX85 (⇒ lft | rgt)||2765||no||3.0||1040||tilting||YES||4000||8.0||6||YES|

 |Panasonic GX7 (⇒ lft | rgt)||2760||no||3.0||1040||tilting||YES||8000||5.0||7||YES|

 So what is the bottom line?
-Is there a clear favorite between the Panasonic GM1 and the Panasonic GM1?
-A synthesis of the relative strong points of each of the models is listed below.
+Is there a clear favorite between the Panasonic GM1 and the Panasonic FZ1000?
+The listing below highlights the relative strengths of the two models.

 - Better low-light sensitivity: Requires less light for good images (0.4 stops ISO advantage).